dkrajzew/degrotesque/docs/mkdocs/embed.md

 Embed in own Applications
 =========================

-You may as well embedd __degrotesque__ within your own applications.
+You may as well embed __degrotesque__ within your own applications.
 The usage is very straightforward:
 ```python
 import degrotesque
 # build the degrotesque instance with default values